-Every year, Moose Lake introduces budding rockhounds to the thrill of the hunt.
+Every year, this Minnesota town introduces budding rockhounds to the thrill of the hunt.

 © Beth Gauper

 During Moose Lake's Agate Stampede, children sift through tons of rock for agates and quarters.

 It's no secret there's buried treasure right here in Minnesota.